pawan-jindal/snake-ladder-machineCoding/README.md

 * Snake and ladder game for Machine coding round.
 * It will focus on the design of a Snake and ladder game like Ludo and others.
 But this design will be a much smaller scale.

+### About Code ###
+* Implemented using core-Java, so flow will be run at Terminal/console.
+* RunnerClass.java: Is the driver/runner file or starting point of the service/code.

 ### Requirements of snake and ladder application ###
 Let’s first understand the requirements and rules.